Pharma hacks explained – How to fix

 - With both google and Bing, I disavow the whole domain.

 - It will take time for the disavow to work and you won’t get direct feedback on the process.

 - The hackers try exploits such as

 - Brute force password guessing.
-Almost all joomla sites use a URL of www.yoursite.com/administrator.
+Almost all Joomla sites use a URL of www.yoursite.com/administrator.
 The hackers try one password after another.
 Admin exile or SCP can change this link to prevent this type of attack.
-As alway, strong passwords help
+As always, strong passwords help

 - Your host might have security holes.
 There isn’t much you can do about this until after the fact